 For me, I’d like to have a sweetener that is all purpose and to help keep the calories down compared to sugar.
 So, for this reason, I am going to forgo the Aspartame and the Agave and try out the taste of the remaining candidates.

-If anyone has any suggestions on brands to try, let me know and once I try out some brands, I will do the same.
+If anyone has any suggestions on brands to try, let me know.
+Once I try out some brands too, I will do the same.